 Importing APIs in Centerprise¶

-3. Click on the Import API option in the REST API Browser and paste the Centerprise Server API path in the URL box.
+3. Click the Import API option in the REST API Browser and paste the Centerprise Server API path in the URL box.
 Then click OK.

 Note: Check the “Ignore certificate errors over HTTP/SSL” option to avoid any certification barriers.

 4. A wizard will appear, notifying you about the created shared action file.
 Click Yes to set it up.

 You can also click on the .sact file in Project Explorer to configure the authentication settings.